bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

   longer term, once LSP and its clients and servers stabilize, it would seem desirable to integrate this directly in core Neovim.

-- Encryption support functionally similar to Vim's existing [blowfish2](http://vim.wikia.com/wiki/Encryption) feature.
+- Encryption support behaviourally similar to Vim's existing [blowfish2](http://vim.wikia.com/wiki/Encryption) feature.
 Neovim stripped out all direct encryption support a while [ago](https://github.com/neovim/neovim/issues/694).
 I understand why they did